 Segmentation and Deep Packet Inspection

 Because of ransomware and other types of malware threats, today’s networks must be segmented in the same way that the hull of a large ship is segmented into multiple compartments in order to cordon water in the event of a leak to ensure that the ship doesn’t sink.
 A NGFW can segment your network into functional risk sectors.
 By doing so, NGFW solutions can constantly analyze and scrub traffic traversing between these divided corridors.
 This is made possible through deep packet inspection which goes far beyond examining only packet headers.
 Deep packet inspection analyzes the actual application layer in order to scrutinize and identify data and payloads, stripping away malicious code in the process.
 This includes TLS and other encrypted protocol traffic as well.
 What’s more, larger firewalls today are integrated with software-defined wide-area network (SD-WAN) technologies, allowing traffic to be analyzed, routed and secured between WAN sites and cloud providers.
 NGFW solutions are also designed to integrate with external intelligence sources such as deception technology appliances and network access control solutions.
+Ensure you have reasonable and appropriate network segmentation.

 The Security Swiss Army Pocket Knife